petarturukalo/rpibld/README.md

 set the `image_partition` variable in the `Makefile` to the partition number of the image partition (e.g. 3).

 Compile the bootloader with `make bootloader`.
-To cross compile configure `cross_prefix` in the `Makefile` beforehand.
+By default it is configured to cross compile using `arm-none-eabi-gcc`, but this can be changed via the `cross_prefix` variable in the `Makefile`.

 Install the bootloader on your SD card by first mounting its `/boot` partition on `mnt-boot`, and then running `make install`.
 WARNING this will also install the minimum set of boot files